 Specificity | Lists multiple specific concrete actions and outputs: 'web components, pages, artifacts, posters, applications' with further examples like 'websites, landing pages, dashboards, React components, HTML/CSS layouts'.
 Also specifies the quality dimension: 'production-grade', 'polished code and UI design', 'avoids generic AI aesthetics'. | 3 / 3 |

-Completeness | Clearly answers both 'what' (create distinctive, production-grade frontend interfaces) and 'when' with an explicit 'Use this skill when...' clause listing specific trigger scenarios.
-Both dimensions are well-covered. | 3 / 3 |
+Completeness | Clearly answers both 'what' (create distinctive, production-grade frontend interfaces with high design quality, generates creative polished code) and 'when' (explicit 'Use this skill when...' clause with specific trigger scenarios like building web components, pages, dashboards, styling/beautifying web UI). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural terms users would say: 'web components', 'pages', 'artifacts', 'posters', 'applications', 'websites', 'landing pages', 'dashboards', 'React components', 'HTML/CSS layouts', 'styling', 'beautifying', 'web UI'.
-These are terms users would naturally use when requesting frontend work. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural terms users would say: 'web components', 'pages', 'landing pages', 'dashboards', 'React components', 'HTML/CSS layouts', 'styling', 'beautifying', 'web UI', 'posters', 'artifacts', 'websites', 'applications'.
+These are terms users naturally use when requesting frontend work. | 3 / 3 |

-Distinctiveness Conflict Risk | While it focuses on frontend/UI with a design-quality emphasis, the broad scope ('web components, pages, applications, React components, HTML/CSS') could overlap with general coding skills or other web development skills.
-The distinguishing factor is the 'high design quality' and 'avoids generic AI aesthetics' angle, but this could still conflict with generic frontend coding skills. | 2 / 3 |
+Distinctiveness Conflict Risk | While it focuses on frontend/UI with a design quality emphasis, the scope is quite broad ('web components, pages, applications') which could overlap with general coding skills or specific framework skills.
+The 'high design quality' and 'avoids generic AI aesthetics' angle provides some distinction, but the breadth of covered items increases conflict risk. | 2 / 3 |

 Total | 11 / 12 Passed |